codemeyer/ArgDocs/Docs/site/content/file-formats/track/object-shape-examples.md

         </tr>
         <tr>
             <td>03</td>
-            <td>Base color of polygon 4 (yellow, but can be affect by "Unknown" value in an object setting)</td>
+            <td>Base color of polygon 4 (yellow, but can be affected by "Unknown" value in an object setting)</td>
         </tr>
         <tr>
             <td>04 FD FE 01</td>